 But there have been signs lately that the Slaughter and May aura is being tested.
 Pay seems to be at the heart of the matter – the firm is now someway adrift of magic circle and MoneyLaw rivals after some very modest recent pay rises.
 Rather than competing on cash, Slaughters is increasingly building its pitch to new talent around being a nice place to work.
 Holiday entitlement is up to 30 days, associates with at least three years PQE are being offered “a four week paid sabbatical”, and all lawyers have been given the opportunity to apply to work from home one day a week.

-Still, the frustration about pay continues to rankle.
-An insider encapsulates the mood: “Pay is falling behind not only US firms, but also now it appears the top of the Magic Circle and even the Silver Circle.
+Meanwhile, frustration about pay continues to mount.
+An insider encapsulates the mood: “Pay is falling behind not only US firms, but also now it appears the top of the magic circle and even the silver circle.
 This needs to be addressed.”

-It doesn’t help towards pacifying the worker bees that a few Slaughters’ partners have a tendency towards haughtiness.
-“Some are great,” we’re told, while “Others are distant and refer to ‘a trainee’ as an object.”
+It doesn’t help towards pacifying the worker bees that a few Slaughters partners have a tendency towards haughtiness.
+“Some are great,” we’re told, while others “can be a little frosty”.
 Another insider adds: “Partners are mostly difficult to approach, you have to pick and choose your moments and know precisely what you’re going to say.”

 Nevertheless, this remains an A-rated place to train, with a “high volume of good quality (partner-delivered) training” and “lots of responsibility from early on.”
-The work itself is mixed.
+The work itself is mixed, with Slaughters having a reputation for blooding its trainees quite slowly and reserving the interesting stuff for associates.
 One rookie sums it up like this: “Sometimes it can be directly advising FSE 100 companies and attending and contributing at significant meetings.
 Sometimes it can be checking documents for typos.
 On the scale, the highs would come close to 10, the lows not far from 1.”